JCPedroza/algorithms-and-data-structures-js/algorithms-and-data-structures/project-euler/004-largest-palindrome-product/README.md

 A small optimization was implemented.
 The inner loop starts counting from the current outer loop value, instead of starting from the first n-digit number.
-This avoids checking the same value twice, like 3 * 2 = 6 and 2 * 3 = 6.
+This avoids checking the same value twice, like 3 x 2 = 6 and 2 x 3 = 6.

 ## Optimized Approach